deaen/GMDMassExport/README.md

 ## How to use
 1. Download and run either the exe on Windows or just the script on other platforms
-2. Enter the path of the folder that contains your save files
+2. Enter the path of the folder that contains your all your CCLocalLevels.dat files
 3. Export all your levels

 you can then later] load them in-game using[GDShare](https://geode-sdk.org/mods/hjfod.gdshare)!